Angular Combining of Forecasts of Probability Distributions: Theoretical Results

 \end{theorem}

-Theorem~\ref{thm: 1 lower variance} implies that the angular and horizontal averages are both sharper than the vertical average.
-As angular averaging conceptually lies between vertical and horizontal averaging, it is natural to ask whether the variance of the angular average falls between the variances of the vertical and horizontal averages.
-While this may not hold generally, we now explain that it is true in the specific scenario described in Assumption~\ref{assumption},
+Theorem~\ref{Thm 1: Var ang =000026 vert} implies that the angular and horizontal combinations both have lower variance than the vertical combination.
+In fact, it is straightforward to extend the proof of this theorem regarding variance to higher even (central) moments.
+As angular combining conceptually lies between vertical and horizontal combining, it is natural to ask whether the variance of the angular combination falls between the variances of the vertical and horizontal combinations.
+While this may not hold generally, we now explain that it is true in the specific scenario described in Assumption~\ref{Assumption}.

 \begin{assumption} Each individual distribution $F_{i}$ in the combination has the same scale and is from the same location-scale family, where the PDF of the standardized member of the location-scale family is symmetric about 0 and unimodal.